jvrana/caldera/README.md

 **SOFTWARE IS IN ALPHA, README IS PENDING**

-**Caldera** is a Pytorch extension for learning on graphical data.
-It learns underlying causal relationships in data.
+**Caldera** is a Pytorch library for creating recurrent neural networks that operates on sequence and graph data.

+**Features**

+* Graph data processing methods
+* Adaptive computation time
+* Graph aggregation attention

 ## Gallery